 - 2. Other Weapons No person shall, while on the grounds or in any building, owned or operated by the School Board, possess, carry and/or transport on or about his/her person any weapon as defined under Florida Statutes.
 This shall not apply to items necessary for job performance. - 3.
-The authority to approve exceptions to this rule is granted exclusively to the Superintendent and may not be delegated to any other person. - Non-operational replicas, models, or simulations of firearms or weapons must be pre-approved in writing by the Superintendent, which approval may be withheld in the Superintendent's sole discretion.
+The authority to approve exceptions to this rule is granted exclusively to the Superintendent or his or her designee. - Non-operational replicas, models, or simulations of firearms or weapons must be pre-approved in writing by the Superintendent, which approval may be withheld in the Superintendent's sole discretion.